Single-Member Electoral Systems

 As with with RCV, there can be limited public knowledge of candidates, which can lead to voters giving poor rankings or ballots that don’t rank everyone.
 The right way to deal with this is to do a top-4 system like what Alaska is doing with RCV.

 The main downside is that these systems are quite complicated.
 How big of an issue is complexity?
 Well, in the real world, adopting a new electoral system is such a tall order that people are desperate for methods simple enough to explain to people.
 Once an electoral system is adopted, however, governments are quite good at following them to the letter.
-There have been some cases of mistabulations that have gotten resolved later on (like that California case I talked about earlier), but in general I’d expect these cases to get much less frequent as an electoral system is widely adopted and used repeatedly.
+There have been some cases of mistabulations that have gotten resolved later on (like this case out of California), but in general I’d expect these cases to get much less frequent as an electoral system is widely adopted and used repeatedly.

 These methods usually get dismissed for their complexity, and for most of them I get that.
-I feel like top-4+Minimax is simple enough to be worth seriously considering, though, and it’s probably my favorite system.
+I feel like top-4+Minimax is simple enough to be worth seriously considering, though.

 A Brief Note on Strategic Voting